Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Background: evaluation of materials irradiation methods

-Intermediate-energy (10 -- 30 MeV) protons offer the possibility of combining the benefits of ion irradiation (e.g. high dose rate, flexible irradiation conditions) and reactor neutron irradiation (uniform/bulk irradiation, direct engineering testing).
+Intermediate-energy (10+ MeV) protons offer the possibility of combining the benefits of ion irradiation (e.g. high dose rate, flexible irradiation conditions) and reactor neutron irradiation (uniform/bulk irradiation, direct engineering testing).
 As the lightest ion, protons have the lowest stopping power and greatest range in materials.
 As shown in Figure~\ref{fig:Ranges}, protons above 10 MeV are able to penetrate more than \SI{100}{\micro\meter} in typical metals - a length scale at which direct testing of mechanical properties becomes feasible - without inducing the the confounding effects associated with low-range ions.
 As with all ion irradiation, high dose rates are achievable and can be enhanced by increasing the ion currents.

-Traditionally, accelerators providing protons with energy above 10~MeV (and beam currents above $\sim$\SI{1}{\micro\ampere}) have been rare due to their high capital and operating costs, large physical size, electricity consumption, and staffing requirements.
-These machines are dedicated almost exclusively to nuclear and astrophysical research~\cite{Gupta2020} or the production of isotopes for research and medicine~\cite{Review_MedIsotope}.
-Recent accelerator advances, particularly in commercially availability of ultracompact superconducting cyclotrons~\cite{Vincent2016} are enabling the production and utilization of intermediate-energy ion beams of relatively high current (10 -- 100~uA) in university-scale facilities dedicated to materials research~\cite{Jepeal}.
+Unfortunately, accelerators providing protons with energy above 10~MeV (and beam currents above $\sim$\SI{1}{\micro\ampere}) have been rare due to their high capital and operating costs, large physical size, electricity consumption, and staffing requirements.
+As a result, these machines are typically too expensive for widespread materials development research and are dedicated almost exclusively to nuclear and astrophysical research~\cite{Gupta2020} or the production of isotopes for research and medicine~\cite{Review_MedIsotope}.